Strategies to prevent heart disease

 2. Get moving: Aim for at least 30 to 60 minutes of activity daily

 Regular, daily physical activity can lower the risk of heart disease.
 Physical activity helps control your weight.
-It also reduces the chances of developing other conditions that may put a strain on the heart, such as high blood pressure, high cholesterol and type 2 diabetes.
+It also lowers the chances of getting other conditions that may put a strain on the heart.
+These include high blood pressure, high cholesterol and type 2 diabetes.

-If you haven't been active for a while, you may need to slowly work your way up to these goals, but in general, you should do aim for at least:
+If you haven't been active for a while, you may need to slowly work your way up to these goals.
+But in general, you should aim for at least:

-Even shorter bouts of activity offer heart benefits, so if you can't meet those guidelines, don't give up.
-Just five minutes of moving can help, and activities such as gardening, housekeeping, taking the stairs and walking the dog all count toward your total.
-You don't have to exercise strenuously to achieve benefits, but you can see bigger benefits by increasing the intensity, duration and frequency of your workouts.
+Even shorter bouts of activity offer heart benefits.
+So if you can't meet those guidelines, don't give up.
+Just five minutes of moving can help.
+Activities such as gardening, housekeeping, taking the stairs and walking the dog all count toward your total.
+You don't have to exercise hard to benefit.
+But you can see bigger benefits if you boost the intensity, length and frequency of your workouts.

 3. Eat a heart-healthy diet

-A healthy diet can help protect the heart, improve blood pressure and cholesterol, and reduce the risk of type 2 diabetes.
+A healthy diet can help protect the heart, improve blood pressure and cholesterol, and lower the risk of type 2 diabetes.
 A heart-healthy eating plan includes: